 On the 3D graph of the fuel map there was a trench in the map at 3,600 and 3,800 up to 32 degrees of throttle opening.
 Meaning that in this particular area the bike was trapping much less air or had become very efficient.
 It didn't feel any different, and part throttle performance is hard to quantify in seat of the pants terms.

-The only factor I could see for this were the very loud D&D mufflers fitted, but even that's just a stab in the dark.
+The only factor I could see for this were the very loud D and D mufflers fitted, but even that's just a stab in the dark.
 It was nice everywhere else, so it's not like it's an overall issue.
 Just a very specific rpm related issue at low throttle openings, which given these systems are defined by throttle position and rpm makes it an issue.
 If they used an air flow sensing system (or carbs, which are air flow sensing devices) this sort of thing probably wouldn't happen.

 Made no sense to me at all, and was certainly not what I expected when I made the booking.
 But you get that, and overall it was quite a bit of fun.
 Which I can say because I worked it out - it could have gone the other way fairly easily.